Maple Ridge, Tulsa: General description

 One of the largest historic areas in Tulsa, Maple Ridge encompasses many residential subdivisions beginning with the Southside Addition, platted in 1907.
 Entrepreneur Grant C. Stebbins was one of the developers and built his own home there in 1915.
 Although residential construction spans nearly thirty years, Maple Ridge's north, central, south and southwest sectors are contiguous and similar in style and scale.
 Large lots and homes were governed by the state's first subdivision regulations.
 However, nearly every combination of architectural styles imaginable is represented.
 The north neighborhood is the oldest and is largely made up of two-story brick and clapboarded mansions dating from approximately 1912.
 The central sector is a later and larger version of the northern mansions.
-The south and southwest sectors date from the late 1920s through the early 1930s with smaller two-story brick bungalows, Spanish stuccos and adaptations of classical styles.
+The south and southwest sectors date from the late 1920s through the early 1930s with smaller two-story brick bungalows, Spanish stuccos, and adaptations of classical styles.

-Architectural styles appearing in the MRHD include Italianate, Georgian Revival, Neo-Classical Revival, Federal and Colonial styles, Gothic, Tudor, Jacobethan, several Prairie styles, Bungalows and Cottage.
+Architectural styles appearing in the MRHD include Italianate, Georgian Revival, Neo-Classical Revival, Federal and Colonial styles, Gothic, Tudor, Jacobethan, several Prairie styles, bungalows, and cottages.